 If you’re not sure where to go for help, call 800-821-3880 ( Who Answers?) toll-free to speak with a treatment advisor about your unique situation.
 We can help you decide whether the benefits of seeking treatment close to home do (or do not) outweigh those found in leaving the immediate environment and seeking the help of a rehab center across the state or maybe even in another state.

 Do Treatment Centers Accept Insurance?

 Insurance is commonly used to help patients cover the cost of addiction treatment.
 In fact, recent advances in insurance coverage have made treatment more affordable, and, therefore, more accessible, to millions of Americans.
 The actual amount of insurance coverage and whether or not insurance can be used to offset total rehabilitation costs will depend on the individual policy that the patient holds as well as on the treatment center itself.

 Not all treatment centers do accept insurance, but for those which do, the following coverage options may be considered:

 - State funded health insurance programs

 - Private health insurance coverage

 - Military health insurance coverage

-If you have questions about insurance coverage, and would like help finding a treatment center that will accept your health coverage, call 800-821-3880 toll-free today.
+If you have questions about insurance coverage, and would like help finding a treatment center that will accept your health coverage, call 800-821-3880 ( Who Answers?) toll-free today.
 Our specialists can assist you in determining whether your health insurance can help to offset treatment costs, and if you don’t have health insurance, a specialist can explain other, affordable treatment options to you.